XinZhangk/RoboRTS_Sim/README.md

 Also, when run rviz from r1's point of view, we can find a blue ray emanating from r1 toward r2 that indicates r1's line of sight (LOS).
 When the r1's LOS is blocked by wall, the shooting will fail to deal damage.

-## TODO
+## TODO (changed at 18th March)
-* add more functionality
+* add definition for the callback functions
 * fix the issue that bullet will shoot through other robots
-* integrate armor detection node, which works in simulation now ( thanks Guang)
+* integrate armor detection node, which works in simulation now (thanks Guang)

-* check the comments to say some codes that can be improved
+After some discussion and reflection, it is clear that our previous direction is not suitable for a simulation upon which a decision node can be built for quick deployment on real-world robot.
+The key issue is that we use different protocols, and if the simulation uses the customized protocols, then deploy our code to real robot will rise the issue of switching protocols.
+For example, now we cannot ask simulation node that robot 1 wants to shoot robot 2.

+The simulation also relies on a functioning gazebo model that is able to move gimbal, but on the correct model gimbal is fixed on the chassis.
+An update on `gazebo_temp` will be added soon to support this feature.